Rajahmundry: Railways

 Rajahmundry railway station is classified as an A category station.
 It is located on the Howrah-Chennai main line of South Central Railway zone.
-The new platforms 4 and 5 will be operational in the year 2023.
+The new platforms 4 and 5 were operational from 2023.
 Godavari, Kadiyam, and Kovvur are other railway stations serving the city region.
 A second railway line is proposed on the Godavari Arch Bridge.
 A new railway line to Raipur from the city connecting Rampachodavaram and other East agency areas is in the proposal.
 The frequency of trains will be increased after the completion of Kovvur-Bhadrachalam railway line and the distance to Secunderabad will be decreased.

 Waterways

-National Waterway 4 was declared on 24 November 2008, which connects the Indian states of Telangana, Andhra Pradesh, Tamil Nadu, and the union territory of Puducherry.
+National Waterway 4 was declared on 24 November 2008, which connects the Indian states of Andhra Pradesh, Tamil Nadu, and the union territory of Puducherry.
 It passes through Kakinada, Rajahmundry, Tadepalligudem, Eluru, Commanur, Buckingham Canal and also part of Krishna and Godavari rivers.
 Kakinada Port is the nearest port to the city.
 A new commercial port is under construction at Kakinada City by GMR on PPP mode.
 Narasapuram Port is proposed according to AP State Reorganisation Act.
 It is being developed by Inland Waterways Authority of India.Inland water port is proposed at Bobbillanka.
 APTDC and other private agencies' boats and launches are available daily from Pushakar Ghat to Papikondalu and Bhadrachalam.

 Airways

 Rajahmundry Airport is situated at Madhurapudi in the north of Rajamahendravaram.
 The airport serves the people of godavari districts in Andhra Pradesh.
-Indigo airline has been operating non-stop flights to and fro the cities namely Bangalore, Chennai, Hyderabad, Tirupati, and Visakhapatnam.
-The direct flight services to Mumbai and Delhi are expected in the near future.
+Indigo airline has been operating non-stop flights to and fro the cities namely Bengaluru, Chennai, Pondicherry, Delhi, Hyderabad, and Mumbai.
 The airport's runway was expanded from 1,749 m to 3,165 m and it is the second longest runway in the state of Andhra Pradesh.
 A new integrated domestic terminal will come up at Rajahmundry airport as part of its expansion and upgradation plans.
-The new terminal building, which will be built at a cost of Rs 135 crore, will have all modern facilities including aero bridges, and will be able to handle 1,400 passengers (700 arrivals and 700 departures) at a time.
+The new terminal building, to be built at a cost of Rs 135 crore, will feature all modern facilities, including aero bridges, and will be capable of handling 1,400 passengers (700 arrivals and 700 departures) simultaneously.
 The airport has also obtained a DGCA license for handling wide-bodied aircraft such as Airbus A321 and Boeing 737.
 The airport has a dedicated cargo terminal.
 The government of AP is keen on exporting flowers through this airport from the nurseries in Kadiyam mandal of East Godavari district.